Media of Wales: History of newspapers in Wales

 Few newspapers were established in Wales in the 1820s and 1830s.
 Both the Cardiff Weekly Reporter and the Newport Review were launched in Cardiff in 1822, and in 1836 the Welsh-language weekly Cronicl yr Oes (The Chronicle of the Age) began distributing from Mold in North Wales.
 1836 also saw the printing of a West Wales paper, the Cambrian Gazette: Y Freinlen Gymroaidd ("The Welshmen's Charter"), based in Aberystwyth.
 All four were short lived.
 More successful papers from that period included the Monmouthshire Merlin (Newport, 1829–91) and The Welshman (1832-1984).
 In 1843, Yr Amserau (The Times), which was to become the first successful Welsh-language newspaper, was launched.
 Established across the border in Liverpool by Gwilym Hiraethog, it was later bought by Thomas Gee of Denbigh in 1859 and amalgamated with Baner Cymru (The Banner of Wales) (1857) to form Baner ac Amserau Cymru.
 This became a powerful influence on Welsh life, and through its most notable contributor John Griffith, writing under his pen name Y Gohebydd (The Correspondent), the paper would champion radical causes, including the defence of Nonconformist views.
+In Wrexham, two monthly newspapers were established in 1848, the Wrexham Recorder and the Wrexham Registrar, although both shut down the following year.
+In 1854 George Bayley established the Wrexham Advertiser, a weekly newspaper that remained active for several decades.

 When stamp duty on newspapers was abolished in 1855, the effect was a rise in the number of publications, and most of the denominational papers in Wales originated around this period.
 The Baptist Seren Cymru (Star of Wales) launched in Carmarthen 1851, but had a short run followed by a more successful launch when it re-established in 1856.
 This was followed by the Congregationalists' Y Tyst Cymreig (The Welsh Witness) (1867), the Calvinistic Methodists' Y Goleuad (The Illuminator) (1869), the Wesleyans' Y Gwyliedydd (The Sentinel) (1877) and the Anglican Y Llan a'r Dywysogaeth (The Parish and Principality) (1881).
 These religious papers were published nationally and reported on home and wider British news, though they also gave leadership on political and social issues.